Smoothies – Are They Evil Sugar Traps?!?

 1/2 cup frozen berries

-1 T collagen hydrolysate
+1 T collagen hydrolysate or collagen peptides

 Cold filtered water